Marremelad/RubyTodo/README.md

 # Ruby Todo Console App 📝✅

 ## Description
 This is a simple application that lets the user create a task and update its status.
-I use this small project to learn the basics of Ruby.
+I used this small project to learn the basics of Ruby.

 ### Features
 * Create a task